Kentucky Court Records

 How to Seal a Criminal Record in Kentucky

-What Crimes Can Be Expunged in Kentucky?
+What Crimes May Be Expunged in Kentucky?

 The State of Kentucky has a flexible set of rules regarding which crimes are eligible for expungement.
 Each case gets treated on its merit.
-There are, however, guidelines which revolve around the type and class of offense:
+There are, however, guidelines that revolve around the type and class of offense:

-• Non-conviction or dismissed charges including non-jury indictments;
+- Non-conviction or dismissed charges, including non-jury indictments;

-• Offenses that have received a pardon from the governor;
+- Offenses that have received a pardon from the governor;

-• Class D felonies.
+- Class D felonies.

 All sex offenses and crimes against minors do not qualify for expungement.
 Also, some repeat misdemeanor convictions may not be eligible.
 Multiple class D felonies qualify, provided they are part of the same case or incident and do not come under the following categories:

-• Offenses that lead to serious bodily injury or death
+- Offenses that lead to serious bodily injury or death

-• Abuse of a public office
+- Abuse of a public office

 At the time of application, concerned parties must be free of any pending criminal charges or convictions within the last five years.
 The waiting period is five years, and ten years for a DUI charge.